ryanozy/t22-smart-baby-nursery/README.md

 ## Project Setup
 ![Architecture Diagram](CSC2106_architecture.drawio.png)
-1. Insert code into respective microcontrollers
+1. Insert code into respective microcontrollers, follow the [Hardware Pinouts](#hardware-pinouts)
    * Image Home Assistant OS Image into SD Card
    * Insert SD into Raspberry Pi 4 and setup Home Assistant OS on a Raspberry Pi 4
    * Connect it to your home network to access it at (**homeassistant.local:8123**)